-The following Prudential Indicators are based on the Council's capital programme which is subject to change and are based on period 8 projections but will be updated when reported to Council for approval in March.
+The following Prudential Indicators are based on the Council's capital programme which is subject to change.

 The Council's capital expenditure plans are summarised below and this forms the first prudential indicator for Prudence.
 The total capital expenditure is funded from capital grants and contributions, capital receipts and revenue with the remainder being the Net Financing Need for the Financial Year to be met from borrowing.